 Using Water Quality Data

-As of December 31, 2016, UWW volunteers collected a total of 3,791 monitoring reports.
-UWW staff members use this data to track water quality trends and changes over time.
-We use this data in presentations to state agencies, local communities, and for academic research.
-Some of the data has been gathered and displayed in graphs, charts, maps,and figures below.
+UWW staff members use the data volunteers collect to track water quality trends and changes over time.
+They use the data in presentations to state agencies, local communities, and for academic research.

 The typical data link below has graphs, charts, maps, and figures of how one can better understand and interpret their data.
 Compare your data with these trends and with the standards designated by the state.

-Tier 1 data is used to establish baseline information about the water body as well as for educational purposes.
-By looking at the data you have collected, you may be able to notice certain trends - how the data changes based on time of day or season or year to year.
+Tier 1 data is used to establish baseline information about the water body and educational purposes.
+By looking at the data you have collected, you may be able to notice certain trends - how the data changes based on time of day, season or year to year.

 Tier 2 data may be used to make assessments about the water body or determine successes of specific projects designed to improve water quality.
-Data collection follows strict operating procedures that ensure all of the data is collected using the same method.
+Data collection follows strict operating procedures to ensure that all of the data is collected using the same method.

-For more information about what the different measurements mean, check out "What's in Your Water".
+For more information about what the different measurements mean, check out Properties of Water.